telerik/winforms-docs/chartview/features/smart-labels.md

 {{endregion}}

-After the **R3 2018 SP1** the custom strategy can be applied after setting the Strategy property of the control and after regsitering it with all compatible series:
+After the **R3 2018 SP1** release, the custom strategy can be applied after setting the Strategy property of the control and after regsitering it with all compatible series:

 {{source=..\SamplesCS\ChartView\Features\SmartLabels.cs region=ApplyCustomStrategyProperty}}
 {{source=..\SamplesVB\ChartView\Features\SmartLabels.vb region=ApplyCustomStrategyProperty}}